rehierl/abstract-properties/16-x-tree-encodings/_remarks.md

 - if generated, they can be relied upon
 - not much different to rank values
 - level values are absolute

+- in regards to the level-based encoding
+Note the similarity with **rank-based algorithms**, which is because the current node, assuming all is in order, always is a child to one of the nodes in the current rooted path.
+(More detailed explanations will follow eventually).